omerbyrk/flutter-boilerplate/README.md

 ## Folder Structure

-Here is the lib folder which has the main code for the application.
+Here is the lib folder which contains the main code for the application.

 `lib/` <br />
 `|- core/`<br />